ctolkien/TinyPNG/README.md

 ![Version](https://img.shields.io/nuget/v/tinypng.svg)
 ![Downloads](https://img.shields.io/nuget/dt/tinypng.svg)

 This is a .NET wrapper around the [TinyPng.com](http://tinypng.com) image compression service.
+This is not an official TinyPNG.com product.

 * Supports .Net Core and full .Net Framework
 * Non-blocking async turtles all the way down